mlhartme/stool/documentation.md

 Depending on your context you'll be asked to authenticate.

-Enter a source directory with a readily built Web application of yours (i.e. `cd` into the directory) - or get a sample application with

-    git clone ssh://git@github.com/mlhartme/hellowar.git
-    cd hellowar
-    mvn clean package

 Create a new stage with

-    sc create hello
+    sc create mystage hello

-and build an image with

-    sc build   TODO: that's changed ...

-Start it:

-    sc start

-To see the running application, point your browser to the url printed by the `start` command.
+To see the running application, point your browser to the url printed by the `create` command.

 You can run

-    sc status
+    sc status mystage

 to see if your stage is running and to see the stage urls.

+Use

+    sc history mystage

+to see the Stool commands executed for this stage.

-To delete the stage, stop it with
+To delete the stage, wipe it with

-    sc stop

-and wipe it with

-    sc delete
+    sc delete mystage

 You can create an arbitrary number of stages.
 Invoke

     sc list

 to see what you have created and not yet deleted.

-Use

-    sc history

-to see the Stool commands executed for the current stage.

 You can get help with